 Accessing the Power BI content

-If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update, you can find the Learning Power BI content in the Shared assets library in Microsoft Dynamics Lifecycle Services (LCS).
+If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (July 2017), you can find the Learning Power BI content in the Shared assets library in Microsoft Dynamics Lifecycle Services (LCS).
 For more information about how to download the content and implement it in your organization, see Power BI content in LCS from Microsoft and your partners.
 To watch a demo that shows how to implement the Power BI content, see the Power BI content from Microsoft and your partners in Dynamics Lifecycle Services Office Mix.

 Reports that are included in the Power BI content